How to Install TypeScript on Ubuntu 24.04, 22.04 or 20.04

 In this command, npm install npm@latest fetches the most recent version of npm, and -g installs it globally, making it available across the entire system.

 Next, we’ll install TypeScript on your system.
-TypeScript comes with a robust compiler (tsc) that allows you to convert TypeScript code into plain JavaScript.
-This compiler is what makes TypeScript a viable option for development, as browsers cannot execute TypeScript directly.
+TypeScript has a robust compiler (tsc) converts TypeScript code into plain JavaScript.
+This compiler makes TypeScript a viable option for development, as browsers cannot execute TypeScript directly.

 To install the TypeScript compiler, run the following command: